 Whether you like it or not, interest rates are rising once more.
 This article will discuss how to invest and profit in a rising interest rate environment.

 I’m in the camp that interest rates will stay low for years to come because of the following reasons:

-* Information efficiency
+- Information efficiency

-* Economic slack
+- Economic slack

-* Contained inflation
+- Contained inflation

-* Coordinated Central Banks
+- Coordinated Central Banks

-* The growing perception that US dollar denominated assets are the safest assets in the world
+- The growing perception that US dollar denominated assets are the safest assets in the world

 The Fed usually assigns an inflation target, which currently stands at 2%, and adjusts interest rates, prints money, or buys back debt to reach such a target.

 Since about 1984, inflation rates (green) have hovered at a manageable 1-6%, with a downward trend.
 As a result, the 10-year Treasury and the Fed Funds rate have followed lower as well.

 Another thing to notice in the chart is how the Fed Funds rate (red) is much more volatile than the 10-year treasury yield (blue).
 The Fed Funds rate is controlled by a committee of people from around the nation.
 The 10-year yield is dictated by the Treasury bond market.

-There is good correlation between the two, as is evident in the early 1990s.
+There is a good correlation between the two, as is evident in the early 1990s.
 But notice how the correlation starts to loosen since 2005.
 In other words, we could see a large increase in the Fed Funds rate at 25 bps each hike, and the 10-year yield (the market) may still stay relatively flat.

 The interesting thing about this chart is that whenever there is a recession (grey columns), the Fed has cut interest rates to help spur economic growth and employment.

 Let’s look at the losers and winners of a rising interest rate environment.